cosinekitty/astronomy/source/csharp/README.md

 <a name="Astronomy.GANYMEDE_RADIUS_KM"></a>
 ### `const double Astronomy.GANYMEDE_RADIUS_KM = 2631.2;`

-**The The mean radius of Jupiter's moon Ganymede, expressed in kilometers.**
+**The mean radius of Jupiter's moon Ganymede, expressed in kilometers.**

 ---